SandyLudosky/react-redux-box/README.md

-# React Redux Box
+# React Redux Truffle Box

 <img src="./box-img-sm.png" alt="react-redux box image" title="react-redux_logo" width="300" />

 This box comes with everything you need to start using smart contracts from a react app, plus and implementation redux library for state management.

-You will need to install Node.js and Truffle, as stated in the tutorial - see "Setting up the development environment".

 ## Features
 - addon : web3 middleware to enhance the redux store with smart contracts' instances and handle async data flow
 - the web3Middleware allows to connect to the blockchain first. then, dispatch actions
+- you can complete the `.env` file in the root folder of project to set environment variables.
+This file will be ignored by git, so it is suitable for API keys and other sensitive stuff.
+Refer to [dotenv](https://github.com/motdotla/dotenv) documentation for more details.

 ## Usage